-Tips to Improve the Efficiency of Your Air Conditioning Unit
+Tips to Improve the Efficiency of Your Central Air

 When was the last time you took a look, and we mean really took a look at the air vents throughout your house?
 Now is a great time to make they’re ready to go.
 A quick pass with the vacuum over each vent will clear the opening of dust and debris; things that might prevent airflow and cause that air conditioning bill to increase unnecessarily.
 If your vents require an air filter, making sure those have been switched will help keep things running smoothly--and if you’re not sure what air filters you need, Humphrey’s is always here to help.